MicrosoftDocs/azure-stack-docs/azure-managed-lustre/amlfs-overview.md

 ## Join the preview

-To participate in the preview, fill in the [Azure Managed Lustre Preview registration form](https://forms.office.com/r/vMW3ZGAyk0).
-There is no cost for Azure Managed Lustre during the preview.
-You will be billed normally for other Azure services that you use as part testing.<!--Form will be available on 02/22.-->
+To participate in the preview, complete the [Azure Managed Lustre Preview registration form](https://forms.office.com/r/vMW3ZGAyk0), providing contact information, Azure subscription ID(s), and basic use case information.
+Currently there is no cost for Azure Managed Lustre during the preview.
+You will be billed normally for other Azure services that you use as part testing.<!--Form will be available on 02/21.-->

 Azure Managed Lustre Preview is supported in these regions: Australia East, Canada Central, East US, East US 2, South Central US, UK South, West Europe, West US 2, and West US 3. **UPDATE FOR PUBLIC PREVIEW.**